• Skip to primary navigation

 How to store & reheat

-Store leftover mashed potatoes in the refrigerator in a covered container.
+Store leftover mashed potatoes in the refrigerator in an airtight container.

 They’re easy to reheat in the microwave.
 Heat until warm, stopping once to stir.